Today, on April 19, 2021, read about:

 They did it!
 Maryland lawmakers passed sports betting at the 11th hour.
 On the final day of the legislative session, the General Assembly approved a complex bill that includes 60 online licenses, six retail sportsbooks, and five other sportsbooks at venues like Camden Yards and M&T Bank Stadium.

-We as citizens of Maryland said yes to sports betting during the November election but waited with bated breath as our legislators worked to set up how the industry works in our state.
+As citizens of Maryland, we said yes to sports betting during the November election, but we waited with bated breath as our legislators worked to set up how the industry would operate in our state.

 The change in the law now makes only running an illegal gambling house and private lotteries the only illegal forms of gambling left in the state.
 Soon they’ll be calling the Inner Harbor Las Bay-gas.